Search for an axion-like particle in radiative $J/\psi$ decays: ALP signal search

-For a single fit, the signal probability density function (PDF) is constructed from a peaking component from the ALP decay, and a combinatorial contribution from the other two combinations of photons.
-The peaking component is parameterized by the sum of two Crystal Ball (CB)~\cite{CB} functions with opposite-side tails and they are required to have the same mean, resolution, and relative weight.
+The signal probability density function (PDF) is constructed from a peaking component from the ALP decay, and a combinatorial contribution from the other two combinations of photons.
+The peaking component is parameterized by the sum of two Crystal Ball (CB)~\cite{CB} functions with opposite-side tails with the same mean, resolution, and relative weight.
 These values and the detection efficiency are determined by fitting the signal MC samples.
-The resolution ranges from $6\mevcc$ near $m_a=0.165\gevcc$ to $11\mevcc$ near $m_a=2.2\gevcc$, and it decreases back to $7\mevcc$ near $m_a=2.84\gevcc$ when approaching the mass of the $J/\psi$ meson.
+The resolution ranges from $6\mevcc$ near $m_a=0.165\gevcc$ to $11\mevcc$ near $m_a=2.2\gevcc$, and it decreases back to $7\mevcc$ near $m_a=2.84\gevcc$.
 The detection efficiency ranges from 30\% to 35\%.
 The combinatorial component of the signal is described by a smoothed kernel density estimation PDF~\cite{keys} obtained from the signal MC sample with the mass hypothesis $m_a$ closest to the fitted assumption.
-The ratio between the combinatorial part and the peaking component of the signal are computed within the corresponding fit interval.
+The ratio between the combinatorial part and the peaking component of the signal is determined for each fit interval.
 For any search point, the parameters of the CB functions, the ratio of the combinatorial part and the efficiency are interpolated between the mass points by a fit with a polynomial function.
 The peaking background components at the $\pi^0$, $\eta$ and $\eta'$ masses are described by the sum of two CB functions using parameters determined from data.
-A fifth-order Chebyshev polynomial function is used to describe the $\mgg$ distribution of the non-peaking background for $0.75\leq m_a<1.20\gevcc$ and a third-order Chebyshev polynomial function is used for the remaining mass regions.
-When performing the fit, the shapes of the signal and the peaking background PDFs are fixed, while the non-peaking background PDF shape and the yields of signal, peaking and non-peaking background events are free parameters in the fit.
+A fifth-order Chebyshev polynomial function is used to describe the non-peaking background for $0.75\leq m_a<1.20\gevcc$ and a third-order Chebyshev polynomial function is used for the remaining mass regions.
+The choice of the order of polynomial function is optimized through a spurious signal test by performing a signal-plus-background fit to the background-only $\mgg$ distribution~\cite{spurious}.
+The obtained signal yield (spurious signal) is required to be less than 30\% of its expected statistical uncertainty.
+When performing the fit, the shapes of the signal and the peaking background PDFs are fixed, while the non-peaking background PDF shape and the yields of signal, peaking and non-peaking background events are free parameters.
 The $\mgg$ distributions for selected $m_a$ points and the fit results are shown in Fig.~\ref{fig:fit}.

 The branching fractions of $J/\psi\rightarrow\gamma(\pi^0,\eta,\eta')\rightarrow\gamma\gamma\gamma$ are measured to validate the signal extraction procedure.
 The peaks are treated as signals, and the fitting procedure described above is applied to extract the number of peak events.
 After accounting for the contribution of peaking backgrounds, the results are found to be compatible with the published BESIII measurement~\cite{br_pseudo} within uncertainties.